Student Handbook and Terms & Conditions

 Modifying payment of fees

-You may, during the course of your enrolment, require an adjustment to your payment plan.
-Requests should be submitted in writing, along with evidence of genuine hardship and relevant documentation, and will be assessed in accordance with the applicable policies.
+During the course of your enrolment, you may require an adjustment to your payment plan.
+Requests should be submitted in writing along with evidence of genuine hardship and relevant documentation, and they will be assessed in accordance with the applicable policies.
 Any variation to standard policy must be approved by the CEO or delegate.
 It remains the responsibilities of the student to determine their financial capacity to meet the scheduled payment arrangement prior to confirming their enrolment.
-In all cases, students will still be required to pay their course fees and honour their contractual obligations
+In all cases of financial hardship, students will still be required to pay their course fees and honour their contractual obligations.

-Students are required to complete their course within the timeframe set for their chosen option.
+Students are required to complete their course within the timeframe set for their course.
 If you need additional time or wish to continue study beyond the end date of your course, an application for course extension must be made prior to your expiry date.
 AIPT is not obliged to extend an enrolment if a student has not made appropriate arrangements or course progression prior to their end date.
-If an extension is not purchased AIPT reserves the right to withdraw the student without notice.
+If an extension is not purchased, AIPT reserves the right to withdraw the student without notice.
 Students are only eligible to purchase one extension, all other extension requests will be reviewed and approval will be made by the CEO or delegate.
 In order to purchase an extension, please contact us on 1300 616 197.
 Please note there is no deferment option available.

 Students who experience illness or injury during their traineeship can apply to temporarily suspend their obligations under the training contract for a period of up to 12 months.
 Your employer must agree to the application prior to the suspension taking effect, and once approved, ongoing employment arrangements should be determined.

-For further details, contact your Apprenticeship Network Provider (ANP) as listed on your training contract or email firstname.lastname@example.org.
+For further details, contact your AASN as listed on your training contract, or email email@example.com

-If, for any reason, AIPT (or any of its agents) cancel or delay your course, you will first be offered a transfer to another course in order to continue your study.
-If a transfer is not available or no suitable options can be agreed upon, a full refund will be given.
-Please note this condition does not apply if you have elected to delay the commencement of your course.
+If for any reason AIPT or any of its agents cancel or delay your course, you will first be offered a transfer to another course in order to continue your study.
+If a transfer is not available, or no suitable options can be agreed upon, a full refund will be given.
+Please note that this condition does not apply if you have elected to delay the commencement of your course.

-If you do not attend the practical component of your course and fail to notify AIPT, you will be given the option of transferring to a Flexible Mentoring course.
-No refunds will be given for the difference between the Fast Track and Flexible Mentoring modes of delivery.
+If you do not attend the practical component of your course and fail to notify AIPT, you will be given the option of transferring to a Mentoring course.
+No refunds will be given for the difference between the Face to Face On-Campus Delivery and Mentoring modes of delivery

-Once enrolled in an AIPT Mentor course, you may transfer to another mentor free of charge any time prior to the second practical session with your original mentor.
-An administrative fee of $75 will be payable on any mentor transfers after the second session.
-It is the student’s responsibility to contact AIPT to facilitate this transfer - advising your mentor of the desire to transfer is not sufficient.
+Once enrolled in an AIPT Mentor course, you may transfer to another Mentor free of charge any time prior to the second practical session with your original Mentor.
+An administrative fee of $75 will be payable on any Mentor transfers after the second session.
+It is the student’s responsibility to contact AIPT to facilitate this transfer - advising only your Mentor of the desire to transfer is not sufficient.

 During enrolment, students can elect to pay for their course via a payment plan.
 To be eligible for a payment plan you must confirm a set of fixed weekly or fortnightly amounts and agree to pay off the course within the set timeframe.
 A verbal authority, signed enrolment form or application form submitted online is verification of consent to all terms and conditions associated with that loan or payment plan, as provided to the student.

 - If you default on a payment, commit any other material breach of these terms and conditions or an insolvency event arises, your assessment will not be marked until the account is paid to date.
-This may mean making a ‘catch up payment’ for the missing amounts as well as any third party fees.
+This may mean making payment of the full arrears as well as any third party fees.